node2own/node2own/collaborative-persistence/README.md

 4. Conflict-free replicated datatype (CRDT) that represents a string (this could be a Markdown document)
 5. Conflict-free replicated datatype (CRDT) that represents a structured document

+(Or should event-store and synchronized data set be ranked the other way around?)

 There could be a message type between an ephemeral message and a persisted event.
 A transactional operator?
 This could work as follows:

 1. A transaction-start event starts a transaction: this creates a temporary aggregate for the transaction